+College basketball in America is governed under the NCAA and falls into Divisions I, II, and III.
+Each division has separate male and female college basketball teams divided into several conferences.
 The teams under these divisions and conferences compete with each other to reach the NCAA Tournament and eventually become the Champion.
-Popular teams like UConn Huskies, LSU Tigers, UCLA Bruins and Stanford Cardinal have managed to attract loyal fan bases because of their talented rosters in college basketball.
+Popular teams like UConn Huskies, LSU Tigers, UCLA Bruins, and Stanford Cardinal have managed to attract loyal fan bases because of their talented rosters in college basketball.

-Time Eligibility for Playing College Basketball
+Time Eligibility to play College Basketball

-These include freshman, sophomore, junior and senior years.
+These include freshman, sophomore, junior, and senior years.
 The one extra year is provided in case of emergencies like athletes suffering from injuries.
-In such cases, they can red-shirt one year and still complete four years of playing college basketball.
+In such cases, they can redshirt one year and still complete four years of playing college basketball.
 However, they can also provide a sixth year of eligibility for male and female college basketball players if their colleges provide valid reasons for them losing two seasons.
 Notably, they provided a sixth year to Alex Murphy of the Northeastern Huskies and Dylan Ennis of the Oregon Ducks in 2017.

 However, for Division III male and female college basketball players, the rule is different.
 They are provided with 10 semesters to compete in their games.
 However, they have the freedom to drop out at any time and return in the future to complete these 10 semesters.

-Other Criteria for Playing College Basketball
+Other criteria for College Basketball playing eligibility

-FAQ's On College Basketball
+FAQs on College Basketball

 A. College basketball players in Division I and II can play basketball for four full seasons over five consecutive years.